The Complete Setup Guide for the Sony a1

 Camera Cage

-If you find yourself doing a lot of video work, you will probably want to opt for a camera cage rather than just an L-Bracket.
+If you do a lot of video work, you may opt for a camera cage rather than just an L-Bracket.
 Why?
-Because of the dramatic increase in attachment points for external mics, video recorders and other accessories to help you create some epic video footage.
-While you do have some options when it comes to the different camera cages, my two favorites tend to be SmallRig or Tilta.
-Currently, SmallRig is the only one to list a cage compatible with the a1 (LINK), but I am sure Tilta will follow in the coming weeks.
-I will update this post when I hear from them.
+Because of the dramatic increase in attachment points for external mics, video recorders, and other accessories to help you create some epic video footage.
+While you have some options regarding the different camera cages, my two favorites tend to be SmallRig or Tilta

 Wireless IR Remote Control

-Having a wireless remote control can be very handy for a variety of situations, including when you are shooting from a tripod and truly want to minimize all vibrations.
-While Sony does offer their own wireless remote control, I find it to be a bit over-priced.
-A better solution is the cheaper Foto&Tech IR Remote you can pick up from Amazon (LINK) for just $10.29.
-These aren’t the most robust controllers on the market, so maybe think of picking up a second one as well just in case.
-Either way, this is what I use and I haven’t been dissapointed.
+Having a wireless remote control can be very handy for a variety of situations, including when you are shooting from a tripod and genuinely want to minimize all vibrations.
+While Sony offers their own wireless remote control, I find it a bit over-priced.
+The cheaper Foto&Tech IR Remote is a better solution, which you can pick from Amazon (LINK) for just $10.29.
+These aren’t the most robust controllers on the market, so think of picking up a second one just in case.
+Either way, I use this, and I haven’t been disappointed.

 Eye Cup Extention

 One of my favorite but lesser-known 3rd party purchases for my Sony mirrorless cameras is a replacement eyecup for the viewfinder.
-While the stock one works just fine, I find an extended eyecup can be extremely helpful on bright sunny days, especially when you are tracking subjects such as birds in flight.
-My personal favorite can be found on Amazon (LINK) for $13.99, but maybe pick up two just in case you lose one out in the field!
+While the stock one works fine, an extended eyecup can be invaluable on bright sunny days, especially when tracking subjects such as birds in flight.
+My favorite can be found on Amazon (LINK) for $13.99, but pick up two if you lose one in the field!

 What Questions Do You Have?